pytorch/tutorials/prototype_source/pt2e_quant_ptq_static.rst

 it is a reference quantized model that captures the intended quantized computation from the user, expressed as ATen operators and some additional quantize/dequantize operators, to get a model that runs on real devices, we'll need to lower the model.
-For example for the models that run on edge devices, we can lower with delegation and executorch runtime operators..
+For example, for the models that run on edge devices, we can lower with delegation and ExecuTorch runtime operators.

 Conclusion
 --------------